neshacascia/kanflow/README.md

 - [ ] Search and Filters
   - Easily find and filter tasks based on keywords, tags, or other criteria, streamlining the search process
 - [ ] Integration with Calendar
-  - Sync tasks and due dates with user's calendar for a consolidated view of your schedule
+  - Sync tasks and due dates with the user's calendar for a consolidated view of your schedule